-Adjunct Assistant Professor of Social and Behavioral Sciences
+Adjunct Associate Professor of Social and Behavioral Sciences

 Mauricio Avendano is Principal Research Fellow and Deputy Director at LSE Health, London School of Economics and Political Science.
 He is an epidemiologist with an interest in the causal impact of social policies on health from a cross-national comparative perspective.
 He was closely involved in the design of the health module of the Survey of Health, Ageing and Retirement in Europe (SHARE), a comparative study of 18 countries examining the links between health and the social and economic dimensions of life, on which much of his research is based.